bendory/wordler/README.md

       possible solutions (my `Hard Mode`) separate from a list of permissible guesses (Wordler's `Hard Mode`) and then identify the optimal guess based on the possible solution set.
+	  `Hard Mode` requires merely that:
+	  1. Letters known to be in the right place must stay there.
+	  2. Letters known to be in the puzzle must be included in your guess, but may continue to be in the place known to be incorrect.
 * [ ] Fix resource leak in the platform dictionary loader -- iterator slows as it iterates when running with platform dictionary.
 * [ ] load dictionary cross-platform